-Before you apply for a small business loan, be wise enough to explore your options.
+Before you apply for a small business loan, explore your options.
 Requirements and terms vary depending on the lender and the type of small business loan you may want to get.
 Each loan choice has its own set of risks, benefits, payment schedules, and criteria that determine who qualifies.

 The Requirements for Small Business Loans